Swedish last names can seem confusing at first. Why do so many people share surnames like Andersson or Johansson — and how did they become so common?

 Swedish last names today

 As society progresses, certain traditions become a thing of the past.
-In many cultures, it’s a tradition for married couples to take the husband’s last name, and for their children to take that last name as well.
+In many cultures, it has long been customary for married couples to take the husband’s last name, with their children inheriting that same surname.

 See also: